 - Research: for pioneering inventors working at universities or research institutes

-- SMEs: for exceptional inventions at small-to-medium-sized enterprises (SMEs)
+- SMEs: for exceptional inventions at small and medium sized enterprises (SMEs)

 - Lifetime achievement: honouring the long-term contribution of an individual European inventor